 Don’t Drive a Car to Walt Disney World

-Ok, so we realize this is the most obvious solutions and one that some people cannot avoid, but if you don’t have to drive, then don’t.
+Ok, so we realize this is the most obvious solutions and one that some people cannot avoid, but if you’re to avoid Disney Parking Fees, then don’t drive!
 The beauty of living in today’s world is that you really don’t need a car at Walt Disney World.
 If you’re already paying to stay on property at Walt Disney World, then you’re receiving the perk of the Magical Express .
 Plus all the Disney transportation you need to get from park to park while you’re there.

 Stay Off Property at a Good Neighbor hotel

 If you’re not there, they can’t charge you a Disney World parking fee, right?
-You can receive many of the same Disney benefits at a Good Neighbor Hotel.
+And frankly, you can receive many of the same Disney benefits at a Good Neighbor Hotel.
 We have stayed at several Disney Springs hotels and they all had extra magic hours perks, their own transportation to the Parks and some of them even offer the 60 day fast pass booking window.
 Do you have to pay for parking?
 Sometimes, yes, but sometimes those parking fees are waived, especially if you are a member of their rewards program.
-So if you go this route, make sure to sign up for whatever loyalty program is being offered at whichever hotel you choose to stay with.
+So if you go this route, make sure to sign up for whatever loyalty program is being offered at whichever hotel you choose.
 We recently stayed at Best Western Disney Springs, earned points, and got all the Disney benefits.
+This is a great way to avoid Disney Hotel Parking Fees.

 Stay at an AirBnB

 If you’ve been reading our blog for any amount of time, you will know that we love AirBnB.
+And have talked about the Pros and Cons of Staying Off-Property at Disney World before.
 Not only are the prices usually much better than a Walt Disney World hotel, but you also get the comforts of your own home.
 And many of the AirBnB properties available near Disney are themed which is pretty fun.
 If you’re an annual passholder, you won’t have to worry about paying to park at the Parks, but if you’re not, just know that Uber is going to be cheaper than paying that parking fee.
 Book and AirBnB through this link to save even more.

 Stay at Walt Disney World by Renting DVC points